Teddy-van-Jerry/Dice_Simulation/README.md

 # Dice_Simulation

-This is a software to enable different kinds of dice simulation in a visual way.
+This is script-based software to enable different kinds of dice simulation in a visual way.